 Fully serviced with banks and bureau de change the market can cater for your tourist visits and acts as a central point to visit other London attractions including the world famous Covent Garden Royal Opera House, the London Eye and Nelson’s Column in Trafalgar Square.

 The market is instantly recognizable with its exciting atmosphere, world flags and brass Jubilee Hall Market signage.

 From the moment you arrive you are caught up in the hustle and bustle of such diverse products from all across the UK.
 It's an experience you can't afford to miss when you visit London.

-(Video above: Our Italian pizzaiolo from Prima Italia Restaurant show us how to make a real Italian Pizza)
+(Video above: Our pizzaiolo Danilo from Prima Italia Restaurant show us how to make a real Italian Pizza.)

 The Jubilee Hall, which houses the market, was built in 1904, and gained Grade 2 listed status in 1980.
 The restoration of the building began in 1985, driven by the former CEO Ray Green.
 The market was officially opened by the Queen in 1987.